 Journey time: 1 hour - 1 hour 30 minutes

 If you would prefer to travel from London to Windsor by bus, there are a few direct routes you can take.
-Busses from London are generally every 30 minutes Monday-Friday, with amended timetables at the weekend.
+Buses from London are generally every 30 minutes Monday-Friday, with amended timetables at the weekend.

-Depending on whether you are already in central London, or if you want to travel straight to Windsor from Heathrow Airport, one of these bus routes may be better suited to you than the other.
+Depending on whether you are already in central London, or if you want to travel straight to Windsor from Heathrow airport, one of these bus routes may be better suited to you than the other.